 Difference between the BNA and the CA

 The BNA sees poverty in terms of consumption deprivation (inadequate food, nutrition, clean water, education, health, etc) but the capability approach looks at poverty in terms of deprivation of opportunities related to lifestyles people value.
 This difference in perspective leads to very different policy initiatives.
 Focusing on consumption, the BNA aims to give the poor adequate access to some minimum benchmark of consumption; thus, assuring them subsistence.
-The capability approach, on the other hand, focuses on capacity building of people rather than how much they consume.
+The capability approach, on the other hand, focuses on capacity building of people rather than what and how much they consume.

 On the contrary, the policymakers following the capabilities approach would refrain from prescribing some functionings-set, but invite participatory discussions.
-They would provide considerable opportunity to the poor to raise their concerns.
+They would provide considerable opportunity to the poor to raise and discuss their concerns.
 This would allows for greater focus on local values and choices; in fact, it relies upon and promotes participatory democracy.